CDTM/avi_CDTMHacks2025/README.md

 ##  <p align="center"> Resources: </p>

 We will provide you with the following data points:
-- Test eGK (including reader)
-- Patient Measurements (FHIR)
-- Vaccination Card
+- Vaccination Cards (please also bring yours if possible)
-- Medication Plan (BE)
 - Access to Demo Accounts on Apple Health, Withings and Omron
-- Lab Reports
-- Doctor Letters
+- Blood pressure and EKG devices, smart watches, Continuous Blood Glucose monitors
+- Sample Lab reports and Doctor letters (paper copies, like in real life)
+- Special program eligibility criteria that patients can sign up for (Disease Management Program & Hausarztprogramm)

 Additionally, you will receive:
 - Access to own project in GCP